tastejs/todomvc/browser-tests/README.md

 #Overview

 The TodoMVC project has a great many implementations of exactly the same app using different MV* frameworks.
-The apps should be functionally identical.
+Each app should be functionally identical.
 The goal of these tests is to provide a fully automated browser-based test that can be used to ensure that the specification is being followed by each and every TodoMVC app.

 ##Todo

  + Complete the test implementation (27 out of 28 are now complete).
 The only test that I am struggling with is to test that the delete button becomes visible on hover.
  + Find a more elegant solution for TodoMVC apps that use RequireJS, currently there is a short 'sleep' statement in order to give the browser time to load dependencies.
 Yuck!
  + Run JSHint over my code ;-)
- + Find a mechanism for indicating which implementations have routing so that those that do not can be skipped.
  + Make it work with PhantomJS.
 In practice, Phantom is only a little bit faster, but it should work.
 Currently there are a few Phantom specific failures.
- + There are still a number of false negatives, with GWT, Dojo, Polymer and YUI being problematic.
-The tests are in a state where they certainly add value, but ideally they should not have any false positive or negative results.

 ##Running the tests